Home

 • The checkout process was too complex

-Based on the heatmap data, Rains's team created hypotheses, which they put to the test in extensive A/B tests.
-Their testing focused on usability improvements, such as the clickability of previously unclickable items and streamlining the checkout process.
+Based on the heatmap data, the Rains team created hypotheses, which they put to the test in extensive A/B tests.
+Their testing focused on usability improvements, such as making previously unclickable elements clickable and streamlining the checkout process.

 The changes led to a significant increase in the conversion rate.
-It was important that RAINS only implemented changes with a statistical certainty of over 90%.
+Importantly, RAINS only implemented changes with a statistical certainty of over 90%.

-The significance of website heat maps has its limits when the sample size is too small, mouse movement and eye path are confused, or the tests are blurred.
+The significance of website heatmaps has its limits when the sample size is too small, mouse movement and eye path are confused, or the tests are imprecise.

-If you create a heat map for a website with just 50 visitors, missing clicks on a specific button could simply be a coincidence.
-Samples are only reliable after 2,000 to 3,000 page views.
+If you create a heatmap for a website with just 50 visitors, missing clicks on a specific button could simply be coincidence.
+Patterns only become reliable from 2,000 to 3,000 page views.
 Anything below that could mislead you.
-Therefore: Collect enough data before you make changes and send them to the test.
+Collect enough data before making changes and running tests.

-Many tools advertise mouse tracking as “cheap eye tracking.”
+Many tools advertise mouse tracking as “cheap eye tracking”.
 But that is only partly true.
 People often move their mouse to where they are looking, but by no means always.
-Therefore, use mouse tracking only as an indication, but not as proof.
+Use mouse tracking only as an indication, not as proof.

 Dynamic content confuses heatmap tools

-When your website changes depending on the user, such as through personalization or A/B testing, heat maps become blurred.
-The tools can't always tell which version a visitor has seen.
-The result is a mixed heat map that doesn't say much.
-If you want to create heatmaps for different versions of your website, always do it separately for each version.
+When your website changes depending on the user — through personalisation or A/B testing — heatmaps become blurred.
+The tools can’t always tell which version a visitor saw.
+The result is a mixed heatmap that says little.
+If you want to create heatmaps for different website versions, always do it separately per version.

-A heat map shows you where users are jumping off.
-But she won't tell you why.
+A heatmap shows you where users are dropping off.
+But it won’t tell you why.
 Is it the design?
-On the text?
-Due to a technical fault?
-To find out, you'll need other methods: session recordings, user surveys, or direct feedback.
+The text?
+A technical error?
+To find out, you’ll need other methods: session recordings, user surveys, or direct feedback.

 Hotjar

-Hotjar is the top dog for heatmap tools.
-The company offers click, scroll, and movement heat maps combined with session recordings and user surveys.
-The big advantage: All tools are integrated.
-You click on an area in the heat map and immediately see the associated session recordings.
+Hotjar is the market leader for heatmap tools.
+The company offers click, scroll, and movement heatmaps combined with session recordings and user surveys.
+The big advantage: all tools are integrated.
+You click on an area in the heatmap and immediately see the associated session recordings.

 Pricing starts at $32 per month for 100 sessions per day.
 There is also a free version with limited features.